 Meeting at the property.

 We will meet you at the property for a physical showing.
 If you want the property we will have you fill out an application and put down a good faith deposit, the good faith deposit holds the property for you during the application process so nobody else could rent the property until you are either approved or denied for the property.
-Forty dollars from the good faith deposit is used to run your reports.
-If for some reason your are not approved for the property, you will receive a full refund of your good faith deposit, minus the report fee.
+If for some reason your are not approved for the property, you will receive a full refund of your good faith deposit, minus the application and credit report fee.